 Everything you need to know about how to celebrate Chinese New Year with your family in Hong Kong.

 Following the lunar calendar, Chinese New Year usually takes place in either January or February.
 Traditionally, this festival used to take place over fifteen days but, in the modern working world, only three days are given in Hong Kong as public holidays.
 However, many festivities and traditions still carry on past this three-day holiday.
-For 2020, the Chinese New Year takes place from Saturday, 25 to Monday, 27 January (as the second day of the lunar new year falls on a Sunday this year, Tuesday, 28 January has also designated as a public holiday).
-During these public holidays is about the only time you’ll see shops closed in Hong Kong and the once normally bustling streets become eerily quiet!
-Chinese New Year is a time meant to be spent with family, so many people will travel to see their loved ones.
-In fact, Chinese New Year records one of the largest human migrations in the world, so be warned if you’re thinking about planning a CNY family holiday in and around Asia during this time!
+For 2021, the Chinese New Year takes place from Friday, 12 to Monday, 15 February 2021 (with three statutory public holidays on Friday 12, Saturday 13 and Monday 15 February 2021).
+During these public holidays is about the only time you’ll see shops closed in Hong Kong and the normally bustling streets become eerily quiet!
+Chinese New Year is a time meant to be spent with family.
+As many will not be able to travel this year to see their loved ones though, virtual celebrations will take centre stage.
+In fact, prior to the pandemic, Chinese New Year would always record one of the largest human migrations in the world.

 The Chinese Zodiac

 While the origins of this tradition aren’t certain, the zodiac has been a part of the Chinese calendar and new year since around the Tang dynasty (618 to 907 AD).
 The zodiac follows a 12-year cycle with each Chinese New Year representing a different animal.
 2021 is the year of the ox.
 The (lunar) year you are born in determines what animal you’re associated with.
 Similar to Western astrology, each animal attribution has its own personality traits and will have different levels of luck depending on what year of the zodiac it is.
 Contrary to popular belief, the year of your zodiac is actually considered bad luck, so if you were born in the year of the ox you should take extra care to protect yourself from bad spirits this year!
 This can be done by wearing lots of red clothes.